chreekat/chreekat.github.io/source/_posts/2012-03-01-ditching-the-imperative.md

 This is shorter and more declarative.
 I could iterate the process to remove the inner case statements, too.

-The take away from this: when I feel like writing a case statement, I should instead write a function with argument pattern-matching.
+The take away from this is: **when I feel like writing a case statement, I should instead write a function with argument pattern-matching.**

 Except there's a compilation problem, as mentioned above.
 When I was going on about closures, and variables being available in inner functions, I confused 'let' and 'where' variables with 'do' variables.
-In the examples above, `x`, `y`, and `z` are out of scope in processRequest!
+In the examples above, `x`, `y`, and `z` are out of scope in `processRequest`!
 To see why, consider this smaller
 example:

 ```haskell